What is the definition of Resource Block in 5G

 The above discussion happened between me and one of my friends during last week and I am highlighting it here as 5G has many definitions that are similar to 4G, but concept can be different, so take care about that.

-Please find below our last article and share this information to spread it and make sure it is clear for everyone.
+Please find below our and share this information to spread it and make sure it is clear for everyone.

 Source: Ibrahim Sayed